-Seattle is teeming with kayaking locations.
-Lakes, Rivers, and the ocean await paddlers of all experience levels.
-This area is loaded with paddle companies that can accommodate everything from beginner lessons to multi-night excursions.
-The views encompass downtown Seattle, far off Mount Rainer, salmon in the Locks, seals, and whales.
-The diversity of Seattle paddling opportunities makes it a must-visit for all paddlers.
+Seattle is loaded with kayaking locations.
+Lakes, rivers, and the many bays await paddlers of all experience levels.
+The Seattle area is chocked full of paddle companies that can accommodate everything from beginner lessons to multi-night excursions.
+The views include downtown Seattle, far off Mount Rainer, salmon in the Ballard Locks, seals, and even whales sometimes.
+The diversity of Seattle kayaking opportunities makes it a must-visit for all paddlers.
 Just be sure to plan enough time to see it all!

 Easy Kayaking Spots in Seattle

 Since Seattle is surrounded by water, it’s really easy to find places to kayak around Seattle and the rest of the Puget Sound area.
-Whether you want to kayak on Lake Union or Lake Washington, get out on Puget Sound or kayak in Olympic National Park, there are some wonderfully easy places to paddle all around the area.
-Kayaking is just one of the many wonderful things to do in Seattle!
+Whether you want to kayak on Lake Union or Lake Washington, get out on Puget Sound or kayak in Olympic National Park, there are some wonderfully easy places to go paddling in Washington.
+Kayaking is just one of the many wonderful things to do in Seattle, WA!

 Where to launch: